 - to make it easier, we’ll help you sort out the transfers.

 How to make a balance transfer when applying for a new ANZ credit card

 1. On your credit card application form, ensure you complete the balance transfer section.

 2. Once your ANZ credit card application is approved you’ll be sent your new ANZ credit card.
 Activate your card by calling the phone number provided.

 3. Once the credit card is activated, we may contact you to verify the balance transfer details.
-Upon activation your balance transfer will also be actioned automatically, provided that all your balance transfer details are correct.
-This can take between 3 and 15 business days depending on the institutions the funds are being transferred from1.
+Upon activation, your balance transfer (if approved) will also be actioned automatically, provided that all your balance transfer details are correct.
+This can take between 3 and 15 business days depending on the institution from which the balance is being transferred1.

-4. Once the balance transfer has been successfully processed, the transaction will appear on the transaction listing and also under the heading 'Accepted Promotions' on your ANZ credit card statement, which will outline the interest rate and the expiry date of the Balance Transfer.
+4. Once the balance transfer has been successfully processed, the transaction will appear on the transaction listing on your credit card statement of account.
+If the balance transfer is subject to a Promotional Plan, the transaction will also appear under the heading 'Accepted Promotions' on your ANZ credit card statement of account.
+This section of your statement will also outline the applicable interest rate and the expiry date of the relevant Promotional Plan.

-1. Call 1800 007 511 (8am-8pm, Mon to Fri) to transfer debts from other financial institutions (including store cards with high interest rates) to your existing ANZ credit card.
+1. Call 1800 007 511 (8am-8pm, Mon to Fri) to transfer a debit balance from a non-ANZ credit or store card account to your existing ANZ credit card account.
 You will need to provide details of the balances to be transferred including:

 - card type

 - account number